OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 If you don't have the GUI installed, please refer to [this guide](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIDocs) to learn about how to set up the OpenBCI GUI for your operating system.

-Attach battery, power on the board in bluetooth mode by flipping the switch towards the top of the board (where the pins are).
+Attach battery, power on the board in Bluetooth mode by flipping the switch towards the top of the board (where the pins are).
 Connect the USB dongle to your computer.
-Flip the switch on the dongle so it's GPIO6 (closer to the USB port).
+Flip the switch on the dongle, so it's at GPIO6 (closer to the USB port).

 Open the [OpenBCI GUI](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIDocs), select CYTON (live) -> Serial (from Dongle) -> 16 CHANNELS.
 Click START SESSION.
 Note that we are not using all 16 channels, we are going to turn